jaoafa/jao-Minecraft-Server/jaoLICENSE-en.md

 The following actions are prohibited.

-- Use, copy, divert, change, distribute, merge, sell (Whether with or without consideration), publicly transmit this software, related document files (source code, etc.) and ideas without the explicit permission of the author (developer).
+- Use, copy, divert, modify, use part or all of this software and related document files (source code, etc.), ideas, deliverables (jar, exe, etc.) without explicit permission from the author (developer).
+Distribution, merging, sales (whether paid or free of charge), and public transmission.
 - Defamation of the author (developer).
 - Extending explicit permission beyond the permitted scope.